 This measure was initially endorsed in 2009 and re-endorsed in 2012.
 The measure assesses whether or not older adults were dispensed a high-risk mediation.
 The developers shared extensive evidence showing that certain medications can be harmful in older adults.
 Adverse drug events, falls, confusion, hospitalization, and even death can result.
-This measure is a part of the Healthcare Effectiveness Data and Information Set (HEDIS) and was recently updated to match the most recent American Geriatric

-Society Beers Criteria, which is a list of medications that are potentially inappropriate for older adults.
+This measure is a part of the Healthcare Effectiveness Data and Information Set (HEDIS) and was recently updated to match the most recent American Geriatric Society Beers Criteria, which is a list of medications that are potentially inappropriate for older adults.
 The Committee expressed that this is an important safety issue, and noted that performance on the measure has improved since it was initially endorsed.
 The Committee discussed whether sociodemographic factors might have an impact on measure results.
-The developer noted that sociodemographic (SDS) factors are not reported at the health plan level, but suggested that it was looking for better ways to report this type of data in the future.
-The developer also noted that health plans may have some ways of reducing disparities within their control, and that adjusting measures for SDS factors could reduce the incentive of health plans to do so. .
+The developer said that sociodemographic (SDS) factors are not reported at the health plan level, but suggested that it was looking for better ways to report this type of data in the future.
+The developer also noted that health plans may have some ways of reducing disparities within their control, and that adjusting measures for SDS factors could reduce the incentive of health plans to do so.
 One Committee member stated that it will be important to review this measure for demographic issues, health disparities issues, and patient population issues when it comes back to the Committee for future evaluations.
 Overall, the Committee agreed that the measure meets the criteria for NQF endorsement.
+During the Consensus Standards Approval Committee's (CSAC) review of recommendations in this project, CSAC members raised concerns about this measure, suggesting that it may incentivize health plans to not cover medications on the Beers list, forcing patients to purchase the medications out of pocket.
+The CSAC requested a response on this issue from the developer, and deferred an endorsement decision on the measure until the Patient Safety Standing Committee could review that response.
+The Patient Safety Standing Committee will review the developer's response on an April 2017 conference call and will finalize an endorsement decision at that time.

-2940 Use of Opioids at High Dosage in Persons without Cancer (Pharmacy Quality Alliance): Recommended
+2940 Use of Opioids at High Dosage in Persons without Cancer (Pharmacy Quality Alliance): Endorsed

-Description: The proportion (XX out of 1,000) of individuals without cancer receiving prescriptions for opioids with a daily dosage greater than 120mg morphine equivalent dose (MED) for 90 consecutive days or longer; Measure Type: Process ; Level of Analysis: Health Plan, Population: National, Population: State; Setting of Care: Ambulatory, skilled nursing facility, pharmacy; Data Source: Administrative claims
+Description: The proportion (XX out of 1,000) of individuals without cancer receiving prescriptions for opioids with a daily dosage greater than 120mg morphine equivalent dose (MED) for 90 consecutive days or longer; Measure Type: Process; Level of Analysis: Health Plan, Population: National, Population: State; Setting of Care: Ambulatory, skilled nursing facility, pharmacy; Data Source: Administrative claims